KonuTech/gfk_ml_ops_data_analyst/README.md

       > For example, a ML model that takes in vast amounts of macroeconomic data and aims to minimize
       > deficits may well come up with unintended solutions like super-normal tariffs leading to trade wars.
       > This inadmissible solution arises because the solution is not excluded in any of the model constraints.
-      > The model generates untenable answers because it does not have context.
+      > The model generates untenable answers because it does not have context."
 > #### [SOURCE](https://pages.awscloud.com/rs/112-TZM-766/images/Fairness.Measures.for.Machine.Learning.in.Finance.pdf)